elenagoto/Exts-WAD-Pinboard/README.md

 # Pinboard

-This is the Introduction to Ruby on Rails project course.
+This is the ***Introduction to Ruby on Rails*** project course.
 Third course project of the *EPFL Extension School* **Web Application Development Program**

 ## Project Goals

 ### General notes

-A User indicates someone who _has_ identified themselves within the application by registering and logging in.
+A *Use*r indicates someone who _has_ identified themselves within the application by registering and logging in.

-A Visitor indicates anyone visiting the website that has not identified themselves by registering and logging in _as well as_ Users.
+A *Visitor* indicates anyone visiting the website that has not identified themselves by registering and logging in _as well as_ Users.

 ### Option 1: Pin you images